-DURHAM — WGU North Carolina, an affiliate of the accredited online Western Governors University, will observe National Teacher Appreciation Week May 3-7 by offering up to 50 scholarships totaling $200,000.
-These scholarships are intended for current and future education professionals who wish to pursue bachelor’s or master’s degrees in WGU’s Teachers College, the nation’s largest college of education by enrollment.
+AUSTIN – Online, nonprofit university WGU Texas will observe National Teacher Appreciation Week May 3-7 by offering up to 500 scholarships (totaling $2 million) for current and future education professionals who wish to pursue bachelor’s or master’s degree programs in WGU’s Teachers College, the nation's largest college of education by enrollment.

-Each WGU Loves Teachers Scholarship is valued up to $4,000 and is designed to help current teachers improve their skill set in the classroom or move into administration, or to assist professionals in obtaining the required credentials for a rewarding future career as an educator.
+Each WGU Loves Teachers scholarship is valued up to $4,000 and designed to help current teachers improve their skill set in the classroom or move into administration, or to assist professionals in obtaining the required credentials for a rewarding future career as an educator.
 Average tuition at WGU Texas is approximately $7,000 per year and the average time to complete a bachelor’s degree program is two and a half years.
 This scholarship provides students with significant financial assistance as they pursue an affordable, high-quality degree.

 “Well educated, quality teachers are always essential, and this year especially as students return to normal after the disruptive school year brought on by the pandemic,” said Dr. Darrin Q. Rankin, Chancellor of WGU Texas.
 “In addition to educating our future workforce, teachers are of tremendous personal importance to our younger generation, serving as role models and offering guidance during critical times in their lives—and we need more of them!
 Our goal with these scholarships is to motivate aspiring teachers to pursue their education and help fill workforce demands for this essential profession.”